redpesk-common/canbus-binding/docs/2-Installation.md

 # Prerequisites

-* An AGL system installed with latest Daring Dab version.
+* An AGL system installed with latest Daring Dab version with latest Application framework version >= 0.6.

 * Make sure you built the AGL generator else you will not be able to generate custom low-level CAN binding.